India's Cipla gets nod to distribute partner Moderna's COVID vaccine | Health

 The country has administered 61 million doses in the last two weeks starting June 12, more than the number of people who signed up for shots during the period, indicating an improvement in supplies after widespread shortages.
 The government officials did not provide any further details on the partnership between Moderna and Cipla and how the vaccine, which is based on messenger RNA technology, will be imported.

 "I want to thank the government of India for this authorization, which marks an important step forward in the global fight against the pandemic," Moderna's Chief Executive Officer Stéphane Bancel said.
-Cipla did not respond to Reuters' request for comment.
+Cipla is supporting Moderna with the regulatory approval and the import of vaccines to be donated to India, the company said in an email, adding that "at this stage, there is no definitive agreement on commercial supplies."

 India had in May scrapped local trials for "well-established" foreign coronavirus vaccines to accelerate its vaccination rollout and the officials confirmed that the vaccine developed by Moderna will not require so-called bridging trials.
 Earlier in the day, Johnson & Johnson said it was in talks with the Indian government to explore ways to speed up delivery of its single-shot COVID-19 vaccine.